Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 Don't create links with `javascript:` prefixes in the href unless those links are not relevant to navigating the site.
 Any UI element that appears to be navigation should have a real href.

 Do not interfere with common browser affordances, for example, CMD+click or CTRL+click on a link usually opens the link in a new window, but capturing the click in JavaScript can break that feature, which will quite reasonably irritate users.

-##Performance

-###Audit with PageSpeed

-Use Google's [PageSpeed Insights](http://developers.google.com/speed/pagespeed/insights) service to analyse your page and try to score at least 80 on both the mobile and desktop categories.
-This will cover off a wide variety of performance related best practices.

-###Use the polyfill service

-The [Origami polyfill service](http://polyfill.webservices.ft.com) creates custom bundles of polyfills based on the exact requirements of the user's browser, so we can avoid serving unnecessary code to browsers that already support a feature natively, but we can automatically upgrade browsers that don't support the feature.

-This means you can assume modern web standards, you don't have to bundle any polyfills with your code, and performance on modern browsers is great - they get an empty file.

-##Security

-###Don't collect data on insecure pages

-It's often considered OK to serve forms on insecure pages as long as the form posts to a secure destination.
-This is not acceptable, because an attacker can modify the page that serves the form, to simply change the form post destination.
-For more information, see [Steal my login](http://www.stealmylogin.com/).